bovinespongiformflu/squidviz/README.md

 # SquidViz: Cluster Visualizer

-Oh hi!
-I didn't see you there.
-How are you?
-Good!
-SquidViz, yeah?

 So SquidViz is a web-based visualizer for Ceph clusters, designed to help developers and new users understand how Ceph works.
 It is based on D3.js, weaving together code that was originally part of three of D3's examples.

 There's a server-side piece that grabs info from Ceph (using "ceph osd tree" and "ceph pg dump", both with --format=json) and rebuilds the JSON so that it's in the hierarchical form that D3 wants.
 Then, through a ridiculous collection of iframes and javascript hacks, it comes alive with updates on your cluster health.